astronomer/astro-docs/cloud/stable/04_customize-airflow/01_manage-airflow-versions.md

 Included in that build is your `Dockerfile`, a file that is automatically generated when you initialize an Airflow project on Astronomer via our CLI.
 Every successful build on Astronomer must include a `Dockerfile` that references an Astronomer Certified Docker Image.
 Astronomer Certified (AC) is a production-ready distribution of Apache Airflow that mirrors the open-source project and undergoes additional levels of rigorous testing conducted by our team.

-To upgrade your Airflow Deployment to a higher version of Airflow, there are two steps:
+To upgrade your Airflow Deployment to a higher version of Airflow, there are three steps:

-1. Indicate your intent to upgrade your Deployment to some higher version of Airflow via the Astronomer UI or CLI
+1. Initialize the Airflow Upgrade via the Astronomer UI or CLI
 2. Change the FROM statement in your project's Dockerfile to reference the new AC image of your choice
+3. Deploy to Astronomer

 Read below for details.